rkgtech/gigaspaces-sbp-jekyll/kafka-intgeration.markdown

 }
 {% endhighlight %}

-It’s also possible to configure name of the property which defines the Kafka topic for SpaceDocuments.
-Set spaceDocumentKafkaTopicName to the desired value as shown below.
+You may configure the name of the property which defines the Kafka topic for SpaceDocuments.
+Set `spaceDocumentKafkaTopicName` to the desired value as shown below.

 {% highlight xml %}
 <bean id="kafkaSpaceSynchronizationEndpoint" class="com.epam.openspaces.persistency.kafka.KafkaSpaceSynchrspaceDocumentKafkaTopicNameonizationEndpointFactoryBean">